-Some insurance company’s exam questionnaire will ask if you’ve EVER used illegal drugs like marijuana, cocaine, etc. or they may ask if you’ve used prescription drugs that were not prescribed to you by a doctor.
-Since I know many people have experimented while growing up, if you do answer “yes” to this question, you will be required to fill out a drug questionnaire with details as to every non prescribed drug you’ve used in past, how much and how often used and when last used.
-Depending on what you’ve used, this may not be a big deal and may not change the rate that you’ll be offered, but the flip side to that is that it could cause an underwriting issue and could even result in you being declined for life insurance if you’ve ever used more serious narcotics.
+Some insurance companies’ exam questionnaire will ask if you’ve EVER used illegal drugs like marijuana, cocaine, etc. or if you’ve used prescription drugs that were not prescribed to you by a doctor.
+Since I know many people have experimented while growing up, if you do answer “yes” to this question, you will be required to fill out a drug questionnaire with details as to every non prescribed drug you’ve used in the past, how much, how often used, and when last used.
+Depending on what you’ve used, this may not be a big deal and may not change the rate that you’ll be offered, but the flip side to that is that it could cause an underwriting issue and possibly result in you being declined for life insurance if you’ve ever used more serious narcotics.
 This can be a sensitive issue, so feel free to call me for my opinion if you’d like it.

 Listen closely to the questions that the examiner asks you and only answer what is asked.
-For example, if examiner asks you if “within the past 5 years have you been a patient in a hospital or other medical facility” and 6 or more years ago you were in hospital for something that was not already specifically asked for, don’t bring it up.
+For example, if examiner asks you, “Within the past five years, have you been a patient in a hospital or other medical facility?” and six or more years ago you were in hospital for something that was not already specifically asked for, don’t bring it up.
 This is not lying or being dishonest.

-If you would like to see a copy of the exam questionnaire prior to the day of your free exam, just ask me for it and I’ll email you copy so that you can see what may be asked and can prepare ahead of time.
+If you would like to see a copy of the exam questionnaire prior to the day of your free exam, just ask me for it, and I’ll email you copy so that you can see what may be asked and prepare ahead of time.

-If you happen to wake up the morning of your insurance exam and don’t feel well, call the examiner and cancel the exam right away.
-Even minor cold or infection/virus could possibly throw off your exam results.
-Better to wait until you feel well to have exam.
-Make sure you have the examiners phone # in case you need to cancel last minute.
+Moreover, if you happen to wake up the morning of your insurance exam and don’t feel well, call the examiner and cancel the exam right away.
+Even a minor cold or infection/virus could possibly throw off your exam results.
+It’s better to wait until you feel well to have exam.
+Make sure you have the examiners phone number in case you need to cancel last minute.

-If you happen to be taking any non-prescribed cold medicine or pain reliever or anything else, it’s always best to tell the examiner exactly what you take including any vitamins and supplements.
-This way if anything abnormal shows up during exam, we may be able to tie the abnormality to one of your medications or supplements.
+If you happen to be taking any non-prescribed cold medicine, pain reliever, or anything else, it’s always best to tell the examiner exactly what you take, including any vitamins and supplements.
+This way, if anything abnormal shows up during exam, we may be able to tie the abnormality to one of your medications or supplements.

-If you are a woman and you’re menstruating at the time you have exam, make sure to tell the examiner this so that underwriter may have less of a concern if any blood shows up in urine specimen.
-Telling examiner can also prevent you from having to have a repeat urine specimen later as I’ve been able to get exceptions on this specific issue many times, but it’s easier for me to get exception if indicated during exam.
+If you are a woman and you’re menstruating at the time you have exam, make sure to tell the examiner this, so the underwriter may have less of a concern if any blood shows up in urine specimen.
+Telling the examiner can also prevent you from having to have a repeat urine specimen later, as I’ve been able to get exceptions on this specific issue many times, but it’s easier for me to get exception if indicated during the exam.

-Finally, on the day of yuor exam it is best if you have your driver’s license ready to verify who you are, all of your doctor’s full contact info and phone # and all of your prescription medications with dosages ready to provide to the examiner.
+Finally, on the day of your exam, it is best if you have your driver’s license ready to verify who you are, all of your doctor’s full contact information and phone number, and all of your prescription medications with dosages ready to provide to the examiner.